 Can a War on Drugs Ever Be Won?

-The battles against drug epidemics have taken various forms in the U.S. over the years but addiction is still a major problem in the country.
+The war on drugs epidemics have taken various forms in the U.S. over the years but addiction is still a major problem in the country.
 Issues with both illicit drug use and prescription opioid abuse are rampant in the U.S. and the government has yet to resolve these issues.
 The approach that has been taken toward illegal drug use in our country has overall been a failure in a number of respects.

 The concept behind a War on Drugs began in the 1970s as a government-led initiative working to stop illegal drug use, distribution and trade by increasing and enforcing penalties for offenders.
 Drugs in the U.S. starting being criminalized in 1970 when Richard Nixon passed the Controlled Substances Act which regulated and categorized different drugs in terms of their danger for addiction.
 He also began the War on Drugs, stating that drug use was the country’s number one enemy.